mockito/shipkit/README.md

 ### Getting started

-To start with ShipKit you have to add the plugin first:
+To start with Shipkit you have to add the plugin first:
 ```groovy
 plugins {
   // the latest version can found at https://github.com/mockito/shipkit/releases